hyperledger/fabric/docs/source/tutorial/commercial_paper.md

 forward.

-To recap: you've downloaded the Hyperledger Fabric samples repository from GitHub and you've got the test network running on your local machine.
+To recap: you've downloaded the Hyperledger Fabric samples repository from GitHub and you've got a Fabric network running on your local machine.
 Let's now start to play the role of MagnetoCorp, who wishes to issue and trade commercial paper.

 ## Monitor the network as MagnetoCorp